fuse-box/fuse-box/docs/plugins/JSONPlugin.md

-# HTML Plugin
+# JSON Plugin

 ## Description
-Allows importing of `HTML` files as a string in your code.
+Allows `.json` files to be imported as javascript objects

 ## Usage